genropy/genropy_saved/docs/genro/components/location.rst

        The **public** components belong to the family of the :ref:`public resources <public_resource>`.

        .. warning:: to use a *public* component, you have to specify some requirements.
-                    Please read the :ref:`components_requirements` for more information.
+                    Please read the :ref:`cr` for more information.

     For more information on *private* and *public* components (that is, *private* and *public* resources) please check the :ref:`intro_resources` page